+111165565

-- 1. What is a common symptom of Salmonella food poisoning? - 2.
-What does the word visible mean? - 3.
-Give an example of a non-visible symptom of food poisoning - 4.
-A serious allergic reaction is called what? - 5.
+What is a common symptom of Salmonella

+What does the word visible mean?

+Give an example of a non-visible symptom of

+ood poisoning

+A serious allergic reaction is called what?

 What is the only treatment for the above reaction?

+What is a common symptom of Salmonella bod poisoning?
+What does the word visible mean?
+Give an example of a non-visible symptom of bod poisoning A serious allergic reaction is called what?
+What is the only treatment for the above eaction?
-Revision Card on Macronutrients (Protein, fats, carbohydrates)

-- 1. What are proteins made of? - 2.
-What are the two types of carbohydrates? - 3.
-What are the functions of fat in the diet? - 4.
-Which fat is the healthiest type of fat? - 5.
-Name one food that is high in each of the macronutrients
+Revision Card on Macronutrients (Protein, fats, carbohydrates) Answers 1.
+What are proteins made of?
+2. What are the two types of carbohydrates?
+3. What are the functions of fat in the diet?
+4. Which fat is the healthiest type of fat?
+5. Name one food that is high in each of the macronutrients

-Revision Card on Nutritional needs of adults and children

-- Give one similarity between the nutritional needs of adults and children - 2.
-Give one difference between the nutritional needs of adults and children - 3.
-Name a dish that would have all of the correct nutrients for children - 4.
-Name a dish that would have all of the correct nutrients for children - 5.
+Revi of ac sion Card on Nutritional needs lults and children Answers 1.
+Give one similarity between the nutritional needs of adults and children 2.
+Give one difference between the nutritional needs of adults and children 3.
+Name a dish that would have all of the correct nutrients for children 4.
+Name a dish that would have all of the correct nutrients for children 5.
 How could you make fish and chips healthier?
 Give 2 ways

-Revision Card on Type of provision 1.
-What is a fast food outlet?
-2. Name a dish you would serve at one 3.
-What is a bistro?
-4. Name a dish you would serve at one 5.
-Name a dish you may find at a 5restaurant and why it would be found there
+Revi sion Card Type of provision Answers

+1. What is a fast food outlet?

+2. Name a dish you would serve at one

+3. What is a bistro?

+4. Name a dish you would serve at one

+5. Name a dish you may find at a 5restaurant

+and why it would be found there